 Schumer: Boost communication after Penn Station stampede

-In this April 5, 2017 file photo, Senate Minority Leader Charles Schumer of New York takes a question during a news conference on Capitol Hill in Washington.
-Schumer says the stampede that injured 16 people at New York's Penn Station on April 14, 2017, shows a need for better coordination between law enforcement agencies at transportation hubs.
+In this Friday, April 14, 2017 file photo, evening rush hour commuters look at the departures board while at Penn Station, in New York.
+Sen. Charles Schumer says the stampede that injured 16 people at New York's Penn Station just over a week ago shows a need for better coordination between law enforcement agencies at transportation hubs.

 Add your comments below